Beatriz Milhazes is one of the brilliant artistic minds from Brazil. Her unique style rises from Brazilian culture and western Modernist painting.

-Milhazes believes that art is the essential way people exteriorize their thoughts and feelings.
+Milhazes believes that art is essential for exteriorizing thoughts and feelings.
 She uses this belief in her art by displaying contrasting colors of different patterns, movements, and sizes.

-With her implementation of many aesthetics at once, Milhazes can communicate more ideas than one with her art.
+With her implementation of many aesthetics at once, Milhazes communicates more ideas than one with her art.

 Milhazes has had exhibitions in numerous museums, including the Museum of Modern Art in New York City, Musée d’Art Moderne de la Ville de Paris, and Museo National Centro de Arte Reina Sofia.
 In 2012, one of her paintings, Meu Limão, sold for 2.1 million dollars at a Sotheby’s auction.